denten-books/plain-text/4-screen.md

-conversation about digital media.[^ln3-maley] For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan describes "analog" as conveying "the idea of values that change smoothly as something else changes."[@kernighan_d_2011, 526] Much of the world is analog, Kernighan explains.
+conversation about digital media.[^ln3-maley] For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan describes "analog" as conveying "the idea of values that change smoothly as something else changes" [@kernighan_d_2011, 21].
+Much of the world is analog, Kernighan explains.
 A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
 For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a light switch.
 A properly functioning light switch takes on two discrete states only: on or off.
 A range of pressure applied to the switch does not correspond to any mechanical action of the lever.
 But once a certain threshold is reached, the switch "flips" to change states.
-"Digital systems," as Kernighan writes, "deal with discrete values."[@kernighan_d_2011, 22] The switch contains a limited number of state possibilities, where the bicycle handlebars could be rotated in an infinite number of minutely differing gradations.
+"Digital systems," as Kernighan writes, "deal with discrete values" [@kernighan_d_2011, 22].
+The switch contains a limited number of state possibilities, where the bicycle handlebars could be rotated in an infinite number of minutely differing gradations.

 Nelson Goodman was one of the first philosophers to examine digital representation in the context of aesthetic theory.
-In the late 1960s, drawing on technical intuitions about devices like pressure gauges and computers he proposed to call those notational systems "analog" that are "dense" and "undifferentiated to the extreme."
+In the late 1960s, drawing on technical intuitions about devices like pressure gauges and computers he proposed to call those notational systems "analog" that are "dense" and "undifferentiated in the extreme."
 By contrast, he called digital systems those that are "discontinuous" and "differentiated throughout" [@goodman_languages_1968, 159-164].
 By this definition, written language and music notation are digital systems par excellence, having the property of